Neka2000/beta-learning/README.md

 }
 ```

-Here we want to check if the flagId exists, but if the Id is 0, it will not enter then if statement since 0 is a falsy value, even though 0 is a valid flagId.
+Here we want to check if the flagId exists, but if the Id is 0, it will not enter the if statement since 0 is a falsy value, even though 0 is a valid flagId.

-### Difference between == and ===
+#### Difference between == and ===

 While == compares the operands, not taking into account their types since it transforms the operators to the same type, the === is a strict equality operand, since it also takes into account the type of each operand when comparing them.